 (Total driving time: negligible)

-If you have eight days for your itinerary, I recommend spending more time in a location that you will already be visiting.
+If you have eight days for your itinerary, I recommend spending more time in one location that you’re already visiting.

 - If you want more culture: Adding a day to Dublin will allow you to do nearly everything noted above.